slatedocs/slate/source/includes/_message.md

 Message body or, the payload, represent to the content of the message.

-The format of the message body is different from each types of message, we defined them in the section of [Canonical Data Model](#message-protocol).
+The format of the message body is different from each type of message, we have defined them in the section [Canonical Data Model](#message-protocol).

-In addition, for document message, the attributes in the message also changed with the message lifecycle:
+In addition, for document message, the attributes in the message are changed within the message lifecycle:

 - When sending *update request*, the message content should contain all attributes of the model.
-Besides, it has an additional info about what this message requested to change.
-Which stored in _changed attribute
+Moreover, contain additional information about what the message requested to change.
+This is stored in the '_changed' attribute
-- But when the request is converted to update decision, broker will only keep the changed attributes in the message body
+- However, when the request is converted to an update decision, the broker will only keep the changed attributes in the message body.

 ## Types of Message